davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-checkpoint-wednesdays-sep-7-2001.md

 ---

 Jamie Barrier's bands always bring the show.
-(His other band is Pine Hill Haints.) at this one, the guitar player hung upside down from a pipe or beam close to the ceiling.
+(His other band is Pine Hill Haints.)
+At this one, the guitar player hung upside down from a pipe or beam close to the ceiling.
 Change rained down on the tiled floor.